BotiKis/OCMapView/README.md

 - Algorithm help functions are written in C to maximize performance.
 - Customize behavior like cluster size.
 - Manage clusters yourself by providing an ignore list of annotations.
+- *NEW*: Create independent clusters by using groups.

 #Contribute:
 If you are using OCMapView and want to contribute, please contact me to add your app to a upcoming list of supporting apps!